UKCloud/documentation/articles/vmware/vmw-sd-vls.md

 ## What is the VMware Licence Service?

-VMware Licence Service (VLS) complements our Managed IT Operations service, by offering a managed VMware service ideally suited to customers who:
+The VMware Licence Service (VLS) complements our Managed IT Operations service, by offering a managed VMware service ideally suited to customers who:

 - Are planning, or have already started, a multi-cloud strategy, where the operational costs associated with workloads can seamlessly move to the cloud provider as workloads migrate.

 - Want to upgrade their on-premises VMware estate, with NSX, vSAN, SRM, vROps, Network Insight and Horizon, to enhance performance, security and resource allocation to enable the seamless migration to the cloud.
 VLS enables these enhancements for short deployment periods in the most cost-effective way.

-- Want to purchase VMware Workspace ONE - details are explained in the [*UKCloud VMware Workspace ONE VMware License Service (VLS) Service Scope*](vmw-sco-vls-ws1.md).
+- Want to purchase VMware Workspace ONE; details are explained in the [*UKCloud VMware Workspace ONE VMware License Service (VLS) Service Scope*](vmw-sco-vls-ws1.md).

 - Want to migrate to a full rental/consumption-based OPEX model rather than a fixed-cost (CAPEX-centric) model on either an annual or monthly basis.